More Myeloma Overview

 - MGUS is much more common than myeloma.
 The incidence of MGUS increases with age.
 It is uncommon in young individuals and reaches an incidence of approximately 3% in people aged 70 years and older.

-Myeloma is the second most common blood cancer, but it is not a common cancer.
-The about 18,226 people were diagnosed with myeloma in the United States in 2010, almost equally distributed between men and women.
-About 11,428 Americans died of multiple myeloma in 2010.
+Myeloma is the second most common blood cancer, but it is not a common cancer; 24,050 people were diagnosed with myeloma in the United States in 2014, with men diagnosed with the condition slightly more frequently diagnosed with the condition than women.
+The mortality statistic in the U.S. was 11,090 in 2014.

 - Myeloma is predominantly a cancer of older people.
 More than 75% of people diagnosed with myeloma in 2014 are aged 60 years or older.